-In today’s digital landscape, maintaining the right content, touchpoints at the right time plays the main role.
-Thus, the majority of the global sites use content management systems CMS in some forms.
+In today’s digital landscape, maintaining the right content, touchpoints at the right time plays a main role.
+Thus, majority of the global sites use content management systems CMS in some forms.

 However, when it comes to adding new delivery formats and introducing advanced or mobile functionality to an application, they are less flexible.